neonmercenary/procurement_repo/README.md

 * **Atomic Settlement:** Funds never leave the corporate vault until the Merchant provides cryptographic proof of fulfillment.
 * **Session Isolation:** Budget is siloed per relayer/agent, preventing single-point-of-failure treasury drains.

-### **Zero-Knowledge Handshake**
+### **ZK: Zero-Knowledge Handshake**
-The system utilizes a proprietary pass-through logic to verify settlement between the VendorShop and SnowGate.
+The system aims to utilize a proprietary pass-through logic to verify settlement between the VendorShop and SnowGate.
 This ensures the Corporate Vault only settles orders verified by the internal state machine.

 ---